Stakeholder Engagement

 Water Conservation & Environmental Sustainability

-THINK HEAT is a collection of initiatives in which we consider with stakeholders the importance of indoor temperature, which can cause heatstroke or heat shock, and the efficient use of heaters and air conditioners, which account for approximately 28% of household energy consumption.
-Our aim here is to help promote climate change mitigation and adaptation.
+We launched our THINK HEAT (current “Think Heat”) initiatives in 2018 to promote greater awareness and interest in mitigating and adapting to climate change.
+Since then, we have developed a variety of activities that involve the consideration, together with stakeholders, of the importance of indoor temperature, which can cause heatstroke or heat shock, and the efficient use of heaters and air conditioners, which account for approximately 28% of household energy consumption.

 Cool de Peace Project

-We work with local authorities to build awareness of how to prevent indoor heatstroke and install sunshade protection.
+We have been working with local authorities to build awareness of how to prevent indoor heatstroke and install sunshade protection.

-In addition to helping the city hold seminars from FYE2019 on how to prevent indoor heatstroke in Kumagaya City, Saitama, we also worked on some verification testing in houses of test volunteers and uninhabited houses equipped with external Style Shade sun blinds in FYE2020.
-Based on the test results, the city launched in April 2020 a new subsidy for erecting external sunshades on residential buildings, which is contributing to heatstroke prevention in the city.
+In addition to helping the city hold seminars from FYE2019 on how to prevent indoor heatstroke in Kumagaya City, Saitama, we also worked on some verification testing in houses of test volunteers and uninhabited houses equipped with external Style Shade sun blinds.
+Based on the test results, the city launched a new subsidy for erecting external sunshades on residential buildings, which is contributing to heatstroke prevention in the city.

 Children discussing heatstroke prevention in the school and community (Iwamatsu Kita Elementary School)